Learning to Reduce Carbon Emissions with Mobile Cloud Computing

 Here is the usual bio I provide for conference:

-Tom Worthington is an independent ICT consultant and an Adjunct Senior Lecturer in the Department of Computer Science at the Australian National University.
+Tom Worthington is an independent ICT consultant and an Adjunct Senior Lecturer in the Department of Computer Science at the ANU.
 He designed the Green ICT Courses for the ACS and ANU.
 Previously he advised on IT policy at the Department of Defence.

 Tom was the founding chair of the ACS Green ICT Group.
 In 1999 He was elected a Fellow of the ACS for his contribution to the development of public Internet policy in Australia.
 He is a past president, Fellow and Honorary Life Member of the ACS, a voting member of the Association for Computing Machinery and a member of the Institute of Electrical and Electronics Engineers.